mel-mehdi/ping-pong/README.md

-# FT Transcendence
+# PingPong

 *This project has been created as part of the 42 curriculum by mel-mehdi.*

 ## Description

-**FT Transcendence** is a comprehensive web-based multiplayer gaming platform built around a modern implementation of the classic Pong game.
+**PingPong** is a comprehensive web-based multiplayer gaming platform built around a modern implementation of the classic Pong game.
 The project features real-time gameplay, tournament systems, social interactions, and competitive leaderboards.
 Built as the capstone project of the 42 School curriculum, it demonstrates full-stack web development skills, real-time communication, user management, and modern web technologies.

 ### Key Features